 Explore the Humanities at Stanford

 Are you passionate about ideas?
 Fascinated by the past?
-Think that literature, philosophy, and history help us understand the present?
+Interested in using literature, philosophy, and history to understand the present?

 Then you won't want to miss this exciting opportunity to explore some of the decisive turning points in world history.

-While Stanford is well known as a center of innovation and entrepreneurship, at its heart it remains a liberal arts institution dedicated to the cultivation of new knowledge.
+While Stanford is well known as a center of technological innovation and entrepreneurship, at its heart it remains a liberal arts institution dedicated to the cultivation of new knowledge.
 Students who attend Stanford Summer Humanities Institute delve into the big issues at the heart of the humanities.

 Learn to Research and Produce Original Work

 During their third week, students work closely with their professors, graduate students, and writing mentors to produce original research projects.
 These papers offer an opportunity for students to use what they have learned at Stanford to develop their own answers to the central questions that are addressed by the humanities.
 Students will be introduced to research methods along with library and online resources.
 And they’ll have something very impressive in the end to show for it.